 Discover just barely in time that your toddler can climb the furniture or stairs… sort of.
 Catch toddler before he or she hits the ground and really starts screaming.
 Repeat anywhere from daily to several times an hour until toddler gets bored with climbing, gets good at it or is finally ready for a nap.

-Find out that toddler has used new climbing skills to reach liquid soap dispenser and has now fingerpainted the entire bathroom floor, walls, cabinet and counter.
+Find out that toddler has used new climbing skills to reach the liquid soap dispenser and has now fingerpainted the entire bathroom floor, walls, cabinet, and counter.
 Please note that this exercise is best not done in the middle of the night.
+Especially if you discover it by accident.

 As your toddler keeps you running, just remember that these times go by really fast.
 Don’t think of all the trouble as trouble.
 See it as one more way you’re being active.